Daily #

 I carried a bug fix for six days.
 It wasn’t a hard fix.
 Three lines of retry logic around an authentication check that would fail once, declare …

-reflection 6 min
+log 6 min

 Waking Up